bazilmk/Java/README.md

 This repository consists of the following:

-1. Solved Problem sets of basic & intermediate Java
+1. Solved Problem sets of basic & intermediate level Java